BEST Crabgrass Management

 - Turns purple in the fall.

-- Treatments normally need to be made for several years to provide control for this persistent grassy weed.
+- Treatments normally need to be made for several years to provide any measure of reduction for this persistent grassy weed.
 It can not be eliminated and is not guaranteed.

 - Spring Pre-emergent Corn Gluten treatment in the spring helps to reduce seeds from germinating in the first place by creating a protective barrier on the soil that reduces seed germination. (up to 40% less germination over 2-3 years)

-- Post-emergent treatment involves pulling plants before they go to seed, and mowing with a bag attachment to reduce spread of the seed.
+- Post-emergent treatment involves your partnership in pulling plants before they go to seed, and mowing with a bag attachment to reduce spread of the seed.